Eton Range Realignment Project

-We put the study recommendations into action by installing barrier fencing at Denison Creek and Stockyard Creek.
+We put the study recommendations into action by installing fauna exclusion fencing at Denison Creek and Stockyard Creek.

-Construction of barrier fencing was completed in April 2019 at Denison Creek and at Stockyard Creek in June 2020.
-This is being monitored to determine its effectiveness.
+Construction of exclusion fencing was completed in April 2019 at Denison Creek and at Stockyard Creek in June 2020.
+Both sites were then monitored to determine its effectiveness.
 View the Monitoring and Assessment Plan.

-We altered the design of the road project to incorporate a dedicated fauna underpass to allow animals to safely cross the road without any interaction with traffic.
-Koala fencing and fauna furniture such as habitat logs are located within the underpass to encourage use by koalas and other animals.
+We altered the design of the Eton Range Realignment project to incorporate a dedicated fauna underpass to allow animals to safely cross the road without any interaction with traffic.
+Exclusion fencing and fauna furniture such as habitat logs are located within the underpass to encourage use by koalas and other animals.